Sipaa-Projects/SipaaApps/SLangDocs.md

 NOTE: Libraries can also be built with any CIL-compilant languages, but we won't show the example for those languages.

-### To load a library in SLang, use the 'load()' function to load a CIL library, and it will do everything needed.
+### To load a library in SLang, use the 'load()' function, and it will do everything needed.
 Example in the SLang REPL: `>>> load("SLang.TestLibrary.dll");`

 This example will load the "SLang.TestLibrary.dll" file contained in the same directory as `SLang.exe`.